tgxworld/2024-performance-profiling-workshop/README.md

 Example: 001-flamegraph.rb

-### How do I get the Flamegraph for a GET request on customer's site?
+### How do I get the Flamegraph for a GET request on a customer's site?

 1. Make yourself a developer on the site
 2. Use `?pp=flamegraph` to view the flamegraph for a request

+### Exercise

+The `/latest` page is very slow, can you figure out why?